menu

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Prospect has relatively fewer families with younger children, and/or college students.
 Combined, this makes Prospect a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small town, Prospect does not have a public transit system used by locals to get to and from work.
+Prospect is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 Prospect is an extremely ethnically-diverse town.
 The people who call Prospect home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Prospect residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Prospect include Italian, German, Polish, Irish, and English.
+Important ancestries of people in Prospect include Italian, Polish, English, Irish, and German.

 The most common language spoken in Prospect is English.
-Other important languages spoken here include Polish and French.
+Other important languages spoken here include Polish and Spanish.

 Notable & Unique Neighborhood Characteristics